 Still, it’s tough when you’re in the trenches.
 You’re sleep-deprived.
 Your house is a mess.
 Your life is so different from before this baby entered your world.
 And sometimes it’s hard to stay calm.

-Yet there are ways to take your mind off the challenges, little things to bring order and peace—and maybe even that nap—back into your day:
+Yet you can take your mind off the challenges, do little things to bring order and peace—and maybe even that nap—back into your day:

 The baby has already been up all these hours—you might as well get something out of it.
 Take him out on a stroll around the neighborhood or the nearby park.
 Drive to the mall.
 Get yourself a cup of coffee or a bowl of ice cream.